I have been so lucky today:

 Page 115, bottom of the page.

 This suddenly makes sense.
-You can be out on the shoot, either at an outdoor location with the main gear under a marquee or indoors with a family-photo sitting in progress … and all the while the camera is connected to a laptop, viewing the final results with Lightroom or similar.
+You can be out on the shoot, either at an outdoor location with the main gear under a marquee or indoors with a family-photo sitting in progress – and all the while the camera is connected to a laptop, viewing the final results with Lightroom or similar.

-This means you can show the customer the potential of the final product.
-Or, better yet, if you are doing a shoot where lots of little details need tweaking, you can see the FULL picture, not just the back of the camera.
+Better still, if you are doing a shoot where lots of little details need tweaking, you can see the FULL picture, not just the back of the camera.
 This means that ALL the fine details from corner to corner can be rearranged whilst you take photographs.
-(My mind is spinning overtime with amazing ideas where I can utilise this feature!)
+My mind is spinning overtime with amazing ideas where I can utilise this feature!

 About six months ago a colleague asked me what ‘Live View’ was all about.
 At that time I had done some research, but had no physical evidence to fully understand it.
 What I did read though is that whilst it is available on a few dSLR’s, it’s more a party-trick or a feature that most average photographers won’t seriously need.
 I had enough evidence to say at that time that “I seriously doubt a pro would use this, there is no real need for it!”
 I now edit my comment by adding this : “…OTHER than when/if connected to a laptop.”